RodrigoSandon/LBGN/README.md

 # BUGS

 1) I thought i fixed the truncation error, but it came back again?
 Need to make this fix simpler
+   1) Just trim to 200 and that's it

 # Main Project: ISX-ABET-DLC Pipeline